FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

 temperature alarm combination, rather than relying only on one-off manual tests.

-The `node-red-dashboard/` folder in this repository holds screenshots of the finished dashboard and the source of the custom function nodes (the JSON-parsing and text-building logic described above) — not a full importable flow export.
+The `node-red-dashboard/` folder in this repository holds a full flow export (`flows.json`, importable directly into Node-RED) plus screenshots of the finished dashboard.
+It depends on the `@flowfuse/node-red-dashboard` (v1.30.2) and `@flowfuse/node-red-dashboard-2-ui-led` (v1.1.0) palettes — install those before importing, then point the flow's `mqtt-broker` config node at your own broker.

 ## Communication protocols reference